Last Updated on August 26, 2023 by Netropolitan Museum

 The unique logo for the 1990 Europeans combines the year with a pictogram-style illustration of pairs figure skaters.
 It is one of the more memorable treatments for a championship event logo, and the year happened to lend itself well to the design.
 Most of the pins made for the event were special issue versions for those who served in a particular role.
 Let’s take a look at all 10 pins.

-The main logo pin, shown first in the gallery, is made of the same lightweight alloy typically seen in Russian pins and carries the “1990” logo at the center, with the shortened event name and city at the top and bottom, respectively: “European Championships” and “Leningrad.”
-On a silver-color base, the logo is blue and red, with the second “9” in “1990” being red while all other lettering is in blue.
+The main logo pin, shown first in the gallery, is produced from the same lightweight alloy typically seen in Russian pins.
+It carries the “1990” logo at the center, with the shortened event name and city at the top and bottom, respectively: “European Championships Leningrad.”
+On a silver-color base, the second “9” in “1990” is in red while all other lettering is in blue.
 The pin measures approximately 15/16″ square (2.4 cm).

-- “Yчастник” (Participant)
+- “Yчастник” (“Participant”)

-- “Cудья” (Referee)
+- “Cудья” (“Referee”)

-- “Tренер” (Coach)
+- “Tренер” (“Coach”)

-- “Rостевой” (Guest)
+- “Rостевой” (“Guest”)

-- “Oргкомитет” (Organizing Committee)
+- “Oргкомитет” (“Organizing Committee”)

-- “Nресса” (Press)
+- “Nресса” (“Press”)

 1 Today, Leningrad is known once again by its original name, St. Petersburg.

-Figure Skating Pins Gallery: 1990 European Championships
+Pins Gallery: 1990 European Figure Skating Championships